adisbladis/nixops/doc/plugins/authoring.rst

 Authoring a Plugin
 ====

-NixOps plugins extend NixOps' core to support additional hosting providers and resource types.
+NixOps plugins extend NixOps core to support additional hosting providers and resource types.

 Some example plugins include: